DARIAH-DE/puppetmodule-dariahshibboleth/README.md

   ACS_Hosts:
     - one.host.domain
     - two.host.domain
 ```

-There is basic support for faking shibboleth options to Apache from hiera:
+There is basic support for faking shibboleth options to Apache from hiera

 ```yaml
 dariahshibboleth::FakeCredentials:
   firstname: 'Jane'